 Undergraduate & Graduate Program - Graduate Specializations in Women’s Studies

-The Interdisciplinary Graduate Specializations in Women’s Studies are designed to enhance the masters and doctoral programs at the University which prepare students for careers in education at all levels, social service work, health services, business, public policy, government and nongovernmental organizations, and research.
+The Interdisciplinary Graduate Specialization in Women’s, Gender, and Sexuality Studies (WGS) is designed to enhance the masters and doctoral programs at the University of Maine.
+These specializations provide another lens through which to view your chosen field, offering insights into how the social construction of gender has influenced the roles, contributions, and experience of women in many different cultures, now and in the past.
+This area of study will prepare students for careers in education at all levels, social service work, health services, business, public policy, government and nongovernmental organizations, and research.

-Graduate work in Women’s Studies is offered through the Women in the Curriculum and Women’s Studies Program.
-Students can use the interdisciplinary graduate specializations to enhance masters and doctoral degrees offered by other departments.
-(Cooperating units include Communication and Journalism, Education and Human Development, English, History, Nursing, Psychology, and Social Work.)
+Graduate work is offered through the WGS program, which also administers an undergraduate major and minor.
+Students can use the interdisciplinary graduate specializations to enhance masters and doctoral degrees offered by other departments such as Communication and Journalism, Education and Human Development, English, History, Nursing, Psychology, Theater and Social Work among others.

-It can also provide a focus for the interdisciplinary Ph.D. degree program or for the Master of Arts in Liberal Studies.
-A Women’s Studies advisor, who is a member of the graduate faculty, will assist each student in designing a program of study appropriate to her or his goals and will be part of the evaluation process.
-Students and advisors will be matched according to the students’ areas of interest.
+The courses can also provide a focus for the interdisciplinary Ph.D. degree program and for the Master of Arts in interdisciplinary Studies.
+An advisor who is a member of the graduate faculty, will assist each student in designing a program of study appropriate to her or his goals.
+Students and advisors will be matched both by areas of interest and expertise.

-1. Candidates for any masters degree and the certificate of advanced study in Education are required to take at least 9 credits including WST 510 and another WST course.
-The additional course(s) can be chosen, with the approval of the student’s Women’s Studies advisor, from WST courses or departmental Women’s Studies electives at the 400-level or above.
+Candidates for any masters degree and the certificate of advanced study in Education are required to take at least 9 credits including WGS 510 and another WGS course.
+The additional course(s) can be chosen, with the approval of the student’s Women’s Studies advisor, from WGS courses or departmental Women’s Studies electives at the 400-level or above.
 At least 2 courses must be at the 500-level or above.
 If the student’s degree program has no thesis or comprehensive exam, there will be some type of written evaluation of the work in Women’s Studies.

 You can also apply to the Graduate School Online